Best Time to Fly to Chicago

 Chicago’s seasons are intense – it’s hot in the summer and cold in the winter – but savvy travelers can always find cheap airline tickets to Chicago.

-January to March is when Chicago is least busy and deals on cheap hotels and Chicago flights are usually attainable.
+January to March is when Chicago is least busy and deals on cheap hotels and flights are usually attainable.
 However, true to its reputation as the “Windy City”, cold temperatures and brisk winds will make you want to stay inside for most of your visit.

 Getting around Chicago